If you've ever been to a Vinyasa yoga class, chances are, you've experienced the challenging pose known as Chaturanga Dandasana.

 Chaturanga Dandasana With Yoga Strap

-- Make a loop hip-width distance wide with a yoga strap and place it just above your elbows.
+- Make a loop hip-width with a yoga strap and place it just above your elbows.

 - Come to a plank and lower down as you would for Chaturanga Dandasana, but let the strap catch your ribs and help support you, keeping your elbows hugged into your sides and in line with your shoulders.